mattermost/docs/source/administration/config-settings.rst

 Syslog IP
 ^^^^^^^^^^^^^^

 The IP address or domain of the syslog server.
 Use ``localhost`` for local syslog.

 +--------------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SysLogIP": "localhost"`` with string input consisting of an IP address or domain name.                                      |
 +--------------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Syslog port
+Syslog Port
 ^^^^^^^^^^^^^^

 The port that the syslog server is listening on.
 The default port is 6514.

 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SysLogPort": 6514`` with numeric input consisting of a port number.                                                     |
 +----------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Syslog tag
+Syslog Tag
 ^^^^^^^^^^^^^^

 The syslog metadata tag field.

 +--------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SysLogTag": ""`` with string input consisting of a user-defined tag field.                                            |
 +--------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Syslog cert
+Syslog Cert
 ^^^^^^^^^^^^^^

 This is the path to the syslog server certificate for TLS connections (``.crt`` or ``.pem``).

 +---------------------------------------------------------------------------------------------------------------------------------------------------------------------+
 | This feature's ``config.json`` setting is ``"SysLogCert": ""`` with string input consisting of the path to the certificate.                                         |
 +---------------------------------------------------------------------------------------------------------------------------------------------------------------------+

-Syslog insecure
+Syslog Insecure
 ^^^^^^^^^^^^^^

 This setting controls whether a client verifies the server's certificate chain and host name.
 If ``true``, TLS accepts any certificate presented by the server and any host name in that certificate.
 In this mode, TLS is susceptible to man-in-the-middle attacks.